 Pulmonary activity is negligible even immediately after injection.
-Blood clearance studies indicate that the fast clearing component clears with a $\rm t{1,2}$ of 4.3 minutes at rest, and clears with a $\rm t{1,2}$ of 1.6 minutes under exercise conditions.
+Blood clearance studies indicate that the fast clearing component clears with a $t{1,2}$ of 4.3 minutes at rest, and clears with a $t{1,2}$ of 1.6 minutes under exercise conditions.
 At five minutes post injection about 8% of the injected dose remains in circulation.
 There is less than 1% protein binding of Technetium Tc99m Sestamibi in plasma.
-The myocardial biological half-life is approximately six hours after a rest or exercise injection.
-The biological half-life for the liver is approximately 30 minutes after a rest or exercise injection.
-The effective half-life of clearance (which includes both the biological half-life and radionuclide decay) for the heart is approximately 3 hours, and for the liver is approximately 30 minutes, after a rest or exercise injection.
-The ideal imaging time reflects the best compromise between heart count rate and surrounding organ uptake.
+The myocardial biological half-life is approximately 30 minutes after a rest or exercise injection.
+The biological half-life of the liver is approximately 30 minutes both the biological half-life of the liver is approximately 30 minutes by the biological half-life of the liver is approximately 30 minutes after a rest or exercise injection.
+The effective half-life of clearance (which includes both the biological half-life and radio-nuclide decay) for the heart is approximately 30 minutes, after a rest or exercise injection.
+The ideal imaging time reflects the best compromise between heard count rate and surrounding organ uptake.